LEARNAcademy/syllabus/ruby/classes-objects.md

 - can demonstrate the syntax to write a custom class
 - can define attr_accessor
 - can explain how to create a new object that requires arguments in the initialize method
+- can define the syntax to create an inheritance relationships between two classes
+- can explain the purpose of the super method
+- can describe how to access parent class methods from within a child class instance
+- can articulate that instance variables are not inherited from parent classes

 #### Vocabulary
 - instance variables
 - getter methods
 - setter methods
 - initialize method
+- Ruby classes
+- Ruby inheritance
+- super()

 #### Process
 - `cd` into the `ruby-challenges` repository